How to improve boiler efficiency

 4. Top up the pressure

 Check the gauge on your boiler.
 It should read around 1.5 bar if the pressure is healthy.
 If it doesn’t, it’s time to tweak it.
 See our step-by-step guide to fixing boiler pressure.

-5. Use a Powerflush
+5. Consider having a Powerflush

 Deposits in your pipes and radiators can build up over time to such an extent that your boiler can’t heat your home efficiently.
 Eventually your central heating may suffer corrosion – a much bigger (and more expensive) issue to put right.

 So if your radiators have cold spots, some aren’t working, or your heating is very slow to take effect, it might be time to Powerflush.
 A Gas Safe registered engineer can do this for you.

 6. Insulate your pipes

 Insulating your pipes helps reduce heat loss, keeping water hotter for longer.
 Lagging is available at most DIY stores.
 Just make sure you know the correct size for your pipes.

-7. Turn the heating on
+7. Turn the heating on during the summer

 Like a car that hasn’t started for a while, your boiler can seize up if it’s left off for prolonged periods, leading to expensive breakdowns.
 So switch your heating on once a week during the warmer months – just 15 minutes will do – to keep it ticking over.

-If you’ve tried all these tips and tricks above and you’re still struggling to heat your home and water efficiently, it might be time to get a new boiler.
+If you’ve tried all these tips and you’re still struggling to heat your home and water efficiently, it might be time to get a new boiler.